plaid/plaid-postman/README.md

 ## Useful Tools
 [Webhook Tester](https://webhook.site/) is a great tool for receiving webhook calls.
 Generate a webhook url on this site and use that url for any Postman requests that require you to specify a webhook url.
 You can go on Webhook Tester to see a list of all requests being made to that url.

-## Important Note
-The `/public_token/create` endpoint is only available in the `sandbox` environment.
-It exists only for testing purposes and simulates an Item Creation via the Plaid Link module.
-Items cannot be created directly via an endpoint for the `development` and `production` environments and can only be created through Plaid Link.